 ✓ The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
-The facility has been given a schedule of compliance to meet final effluent limits for E. coli from the previous effective permit issued September 1, 2018.
-This permit continues the eight year schedule of compliance for this facility and should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit and implement upgrades required to meet effluent limits.
-Please see the Cost Analysis for Compliance attached as an appendix to the permit for further detail on how the socio-economic status of the community has impacted this SOC.
+The facility has been given a schedule of compliance to meet final effluent limits for E. coli.
+The nine-year schedule of compliance allowed for this facility, beginning May 1, 2018, should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit, and implement upgrades required to meet effluent limits.